mayerrobert/hello-clojure/README.md

 ## Why?

-I was mildly interested in Clojure but figuring out what to install to get started was somewhat difficult.
+I knew some Lisp and was mildly interested in Clojure but figuring out what to install to get started was somewhat difficult.
 And after figuring out what to install you would have to actually install all the stuff as well!